adur1990/Pass-for-macOS/README.md

 Download the latest version of the app from the releases page and drop it in your applications folder.
 Thats it.

-Please note, that if you are using macOS 10.14.3 or older, the last working version of Pass for macOS is 0.9, so you should download this release.

 ### Option 2: Use Homebrew
 You can install Pass for macOS using homebrew.
 Just run the following command: